FairMedFM/FairMedFM/README.md

 This project is released under the CC BY 4.0 license.
 Please see the LICENSE file for more information.

 ## Citation
+If you think our project is helpful and love our project, it's nice if you can cite us or just star our repo.
+Such supports will help us secure resources for further developing similar projects.

 ```
 @article{jin2024fairmedfm,
   title={FairMedFM: Fairness Benchmarking for Medical Imaging Foundation Models},